Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Acoustic operators in bounded Lipschitz domains

 \begin{defn} For $s \in \RR$, consider an operator $T:\dom T \subseteq H^s_\DepaD \to H^{-s}_\DepaD $. \item[(i)] The operator $T$ is called \emph{accretive} if $\re \<T f , f \>_\paD \ge 0 $ for all $f \in \dom T$. \item[(ii)] The operator $T$ is called \emph{nonnegative} if $\<T f , f \>_\paD \ge 0 $ for all $f \in \dom T$. \item[(iii)] An accretive (nonnegative) operator $T$ is called \emph{maximal accretive} (resp., maximal nonnegative) if it has no proper extensions $\wh T$ in the same class. \end{defn}

-This definition is not sensitive to a change of the norms in $H^{\pm s}_\DepaD$ to equivalent ones.
-Due to \eqref{e:HsDe=Hs}, Definition \ref{d:Gac} can be applied also to the spaces $H^{\pm s} (\paD)$ with $s \in [-1,1]$.
+This definition is not sensitive to a change of the norms in $H^{\pm s}_\DepaD$ and can be applied also to the spaces $H^{\pm s} (\paD)$ with $s \in [-1,1]$, see \eqref{e:HsDe=Hs}.
 An important technical tool for the whole paper is the following theorem, which is an combination and adaptation of several results of \cite{P59,EK22,K26,K25}.

 \begin{thm}[cf. \cite{EK22,K25}] For an operator $\Zc:\dom \Zc \subseteq H^{1/2} (\pa \D)\to H^{-1/2} (\pa \D)$, let $\A_\Zc$ be the acoustic operator associated with $\Zc \ga_0 (p) = \gan (\vbf) $ (see Definition \ref{d:BC}).
 Then the following statements are equivalent: \begin{itemize} \item[(i)] the operator $\A_\Zc$ is m-dissipative in $\LL^2_{\ab,\beta} (\D) $; \item[(ii)] $ (\De_\paD+1)^{-1/4}_{ H^{-1/2} \shortto H^0 } \ \ \Zc \ \ (\De_\paD+1)^{-1/4}_{H^0 \shortto H^{1/2}} $ is an m-accretive operator in $L^2 (\paD)$; \item[(iii)] $\Zc$ is an accretive operator and there exists a densely defined accretive operator $Q : \dom Q \subseteq H^{1/2} (\pa \D)\to H^{-1/2} (\pa \D) $ such that $\Zc = Q^\cross$; \item[(iv)] $\Zc$ is maximal accretive and densely defined. \end{itemize} Moreover, $\A_\Zc$ is selfadjoint if and only if $\Zc^\cross = - \Zc$. \end{thm}